DanielDobromylskyj/TableBooking/README.md

 If this is used in a production setting, a production server should be used instead (e.g. production WSGI server)

-The python dependancies are not included in this download, The list of required dependancies (not python defaults) are listed below: flask flask_login re bcrypt
+The python dependancies are not included in this download, The list of required dependancies (not python defaults) are listed: flask, flask_login, re, bcrypt.

-This program was developed on python 3.9 and may not produce the wanted results on earlier or later versions
+This program was developed on python 3.9 and may not produce the wanted results on earlier or later versions.

+The local ip of the machine running this program must be set on the final line in 'server.py' (replace "localhost" with its local-ip which can be found using 'ipconfig' in a terminal).

+This program was developed and tested on a Windows 11 machine, results may vary on differnet operating systems